AvaloniaUI/avalonia-docs/docs/guides/styles-and-resources/how-to-use-fonts.md

 ---
 id: how-to-use-fonts
-title: How to Use Custom Fonts
+title: How To Use Custom Fonts
 ---

 Customizing your Avalonia application with unique fonts can add a distinctive look and feel.
 This guide will walk you through the process of integrating custom fonts into your Avalonia application.